inceptivco/ToyForge/sdk/SETUP_SUMMARY.md

 # CharacterForge SDK - Setup Summary

-Your npm package is ready!
+Your npm package `characterforge` is ready!
 Here's what was created and what to do next.

 ## 📁 What Was Created